Onlygideon/drivehub/readMe.md

 # DriveHub

-## This is a backend API for a driving school company web app.
+## This is a backend API for a driving school company web app, built majorly using NestJs, MongoDb, and postman for API testing..

 ## This API has endpoints for the following functionalities:-